 A study from an international team of scientists has discovered how burning frankincense (resin from the Boswellia plant) activates poorly understood ion channels in the brain that alleviate anxiety or depression.
 Incensole acetate, a Boswellia resin constituent, was administered to mice and found to stimulate TRPV3, a protein which helps reduce anxiety and depression symptoms.
 The compound significantly affected brain areas known to be involved in emotions as well as in nerve circuits that are affected by current anxiety and depression drugs.

-10. Reducing Anxiety & Tension
+10. Reducing Anxiety, Tension and Stress

 Monks and spiritual leaders well know the calming effects of incense.
 Certain incense aromas work to slow down the heart rate and soothe nerves.
 These calming effects help to relieve built up tension in the muscles, enabling incense also to be used as a muscle relaxer.